ashleychampagne/Web-Scraping-Toolkit/New York Times Scraping.md

 ## Example Scripts

-The abstracted code can be found in the `nyt_archives_api` folder.
+The abstracted code can be found in the [`nyt_archives_api`](https://github.com/Brown-University-Library/geodata_api_tutorials/tree/main/nytimes) folder in Frank Donnelly's API tutorials repository.
 Below is a brief explanation of the code structure:

 ### nyt_archives_api